Introduction

 Registered Charities.
 Canadian Centre for Philanthropy, 1994.

 Vaillancourt, Yves.
 Comment poser le probleme de La privatisation dans le reseau de la sante et des services sociaux au Quebec?
-Montreal: Laboratoire de recherche sur Ies politiques et Ies pratiques sociales (LAREPPS), Universite du Quebec Montreal, 1996.
+Montreal: Laboratoire de recherche sur Ies politiques et Ies pratiques sociales (LAREPPS), Universite du Quebec a Montreal, 1996.
 (Unpublished manuscript)

 KATIE DAVIDMAN and GORDON BETCHERMAN